hawkkiller/intercepted_client/README.md

 There are three methods that can be overridden:

 - `interceptRequest` - called before the request is sent, and can be used to modify the request, for example to add headers.
 - `interceptResponse` - called after the response is received.
 Note, that this method works only with StreamedResponse (not with Response).
-This means that you can't see the full response body in this method (it is possible, but not recommended), but you have access to the response headers and status code.
+This means that you can't see the full response body in this method, but you have access to the response headers and status code.
 - `interceptError` - called when an error occurs during the request.
 This method can be used to retry the request or to perform any side effect.

 Each method receives a `RequestHandler`, `ResponseHandler` or `ErrorHandler` object, which can be used to continue, reject or resolve the request, response or error handling.